-To create labels with changing data, use Designer to easily format your labels using variable data.
+To create labels with changing data, use Desktop designer to easily format your labels using variable data.

-Designer includes multiple types of variables:
+Desktop designer includes multiple types of variables:

 - Variable Keyboard Input: changes the content of prompted fields for each print job.
 You define its value right before you print. - Current Date: displays current date as a variable value. - Current Time: displays current time as a variable value. - · Counter: changes value incrementally or decrementally with each label you print.